 bisect-rightrespectively with the given ref procedure, comparable to

 vector-bisect-rightfor vectors.
 If the lo-hi-proc argument is given, it should be a procedure which takes one argument, a sequence a, and returns two values, the default lo and hi values for that sequence (usually 0 and the length of the sequence).
 If no lo-hi-proc procedure is given, the lo and hi arguments to the returned procedures are mandatory.

 All procedures provided by this SRFI are in the library called

 Implementations and future RnRS specifications should, if they adopt this SRFI, specify analogous

-*-bisect-right procedures for all sequence types they provide which offer O(1) or ‘effectively O(1)’ access time, and in which sorted data may reasonably be expected to appear; but they should do under another library name, and the library
+*-bisect-right procedures for all sequence types they provide which offer O(1) or ‘effectively O(1)’ access time, and in which sorted data may reasonably be expected to appear, but they should do under another library name.
+The library

 (srfi 223) must contain only the procedures directly specified here.
 They may also choose to divide the core, generalized procedures of this library (